Skip to main content

 Where to get ontologies

-Ontologies are an art and science on their own.
 Cognee works best with manually curated, focused ontologies that fit your dataset.
-The simplest way to start is to create a small ontology yourself — just a few classes and relationships that match the entities you expect.
+Ontology design itself is outside the scope of Cognee, so if you need to create or model an ontology from scratch, use dedicated ontology tools and references first, then bring the resulting RDF/OWL file into Cognee.
 Public resources like Wikidata or DBpedia define millions of classes and entities, which makes them too big to use directly in Cognee.
-If you are not creating an ontology from scratch, you can start from a public one — but always work with a subset, not the full ontology:
+If you start from a public ontology, always work with a subset, not the full ontology:

 • Select only the pieces you need (specific classes, properties, or individuals)